AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much will my insurance go up if I hit someone’s car in Connecticut?

-If you’re found at fault for an accident in Connecticut, your annual auto insurance premiums may go up by an average of $547.
+If you’re found at fault for an accident in Connecticut, your annual auto insurance premiums may go up by an average of 54 percent.

 How much would my own policy at 18 be for car insurance in Connecticut?

-The average yearly cost of car insurance for 18-year-old drivers in Connecticut is around $6,276.
+The average yearly cost of car insurance for 18-year-old drivers in Connecticut is around $7,611.
+Teen drivers are one of the most expensive age groups to insure, due to their inexperience behind the wheel.

 What are the insurance requirements for a leased car in Connecticut?